jason-gerard/laser-link-scheduler/README.md

 - Speed up execution
   - Convert arrays to numpy
   - Simplify some of the logic to reduce looping
-- Implement contact plan splitting
+- Implement time expanded graph splitting
 - Minor bug fixes
 - Create verification script to make sure all k states are properly matched
 - Create some tests to make sure there are no regressions when refactoring